Game-Frag/game-frag-coin/doc/README.md

-GameFrag Core
+GAMEFRAG Core
 =============

 Setup
 ---------------------
-[GameFrag Core](http://gamefrag.org/wallet) is the original GameFrag client and it builds the backbone of the network.
-However, it downloads and stores the entire history of GameFrag transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[GAMEFRAG Core](http://gamefrag.org/wallet) is the original GAMEFRAG client and it builds the backbone of the network.
+However, it downloads and stores the entire history of GAMEFRAG transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run GameFrag Core on your native platform.
+The following are some helpful notes on how to run GAMEFRAG Core on your native platform.

 ### Unix